TerriaJS/terriajs/Documentation/Contributors/Development-environment.md

 The test suite is run by opening a web browser on [http://localhost:3001/SpecRunner.html](http://localhost:3001/SpecRunner.html).
 The specs themselves are found in the `test/` directory.

-## Contributing

-All code modifications should be made via GitHub pull requests.
-Please do not commit code directly to `master`, even if GitHub allows you to do so.
-Pull requests may be merged by anyone with commit access to the repo and who feels qualified to review the changes.
-Developers should not merge their own pull requests.

-Before merging a pull request:
-* Verify the code builds successfully and there are no jshint warnings (run `gulp`).
-* Check basic functionality of the map, such as enabling data sources in both 2D and 3D.
-* Verify that all specs pass.
-If anything you did might be browser-dependent, you should run the specs in all the major supported browsers.
-* Review the code itself for quality of implementation and consistency with coding conventions.
-Until we have our own coding conventions, we can [use Cesium's](https://github.com/AnalyticalGraphicsInc/cesium/wiki/JavaScript-Coding-Conventions).

-Reviewers are welcome to make minor edits to a pull request (e.g. fixing typos) before merging it.
-If a reviewer makes larger changes, someone else - maybe the original author of the pull request - should take a look at the changes before the entire pull request is merged.

-After you merge a pull request, delete the associated branch if you can.
-You will see an option for this on the GitHub pull request page.

 ## Gulp Tasks